 Navy blue, khaki, or St. Patrick’s registered plaid: 100% polyester or poly/cotton blend, pleated all-around skirt, or split skirt.
 3” above knee or longer.

-Tights are highly recommended to be worn with skirts and jumpers; they must be one solid color of white or navy.
-No footless tights.
+Tights or leggings may be worn with skirts and jumpers; they must be one solid color of white or navy.
 No multi-color tights.

 Simple hairpieces that are not distracting or offensive may be worn.